 Symptoms of a disc herniation

 An annular tear at the L4/L5 level can sometimes explain chronic pain or other symptoms in the lower body, but more often than not the condition goes undetected.
 In fact, disc herniation is a common part of the aging process, and is experienced by many people at some point during their lives.
 A herniated disc becomes symptomatic usually when disc material comes into contact with and compresses a nerve in the spinal canal.
 When a nerve is compressed, an annular tear at the L4/L5 vertebral level can lead to:

 - Numbness and tingling in the extremities

 - A feeling of heat or burning along the sciatic nerve

 Various treatment options

-Should your pain persist through several weeks of conservative treatment, contact Laser Spine Institute to learn how one of our innovative, minimally invasive surgical techniques may provide you with the pain relief you need.
-If you are suffering from an annular tear at the L4/L5 level, call today for more information and to request a complimentary review of your MRI or CT scan.
+Should your pain persist through several weeks of conservative treatment, contact Laser Spine Institute to learn how one of our innovative, minimally invasive surgical procedures could provide you with the pain relief you need.
+If you are experiencing pain resulting from an annular tear at the L4/L5 level, call today for more information and to request a complimentary review of your MRI or CT scan.